AE Divisional News

 Courtroom Media Requests for Trial

-Complete the Media Request Form located on the 15th Circuit Court webpage.
-Under Circuit Web Applications click View All Web Applications and complete the Media Request Form.
+Complete the Media Request Form located on the 15th Circuit Court webpage with sufficient notice to process the request.
+Under Circuit Web Applications click View All Web Applications and select the Media Request Form.
+All equipment used must be approved by Court Technology to be sure it is compatible with the court technology equipment.
 The judicial assistant does not handle any courtroom issues or requests regarding equipment used for trials.

 Submission of Orders/Judgments